Eschatologue/CM_wiki/docs/option/class-options/ranger-aptitude.md

 ### Bounty Hunter

 Your expertise in hunting bounties stands out.
 You gain proficiency in Insight and Investigation.
-In addition, creatures has :d20-disadv: Disadvantage on saves to resist or end the ^^Grappled^^ or ^^Restrained^^ condition caused by you.
+In addition, creatures has **:d20-disadv: Disadvantage**{ .em } on saves to resist or end the ^^Grappled^^ or ^^Restrained^^ condition caused by you.

 ---